MiBoxer FUT089Z

 To directly control lights or smartplugs without going through MQTT (and Home Assistant or whatever),

-- first create a ZigBee group with the correct ID (10X),
+- first create a Zigbee group with the correct ID (10X),

 - name it like you wish,